Estate Apostille Authentication Legalization Canada – The Why & How To

 If you are having trouble finding the death certificate, it is easy to order a new one from the provincial vital statistics office.
 This can be done online and many vital statistics offices offer expedited services if you are in a rush.
 If you are currently outside of Canada you can have the death certificate ordered to our office to save processing time once you have confirmed use of our services.
 Many of our clients choose to do this, and we strongly recommend you do the same.
 However, make sure you contact us before sending anything to our office.

 Will Authentication Legalization for Estate Purposes

 These documents can be a bit trickier to process, and if you’re having trouble figuring out what to do, save time and money by consulting with our experts instead.
 That said please remember that ALSC does not provide legal advice and cannot counsel you on what is required your Lawyer will be best to help you through the inheritance process.
-Our part starts after you have received the proper direction from your legal professional.
-At ALSC we have an A+ rating with the BBB, are proud members of the Canadian chamber of commerce, and have hundreds of verified 5-star reviews from satisfied clients on Google.
-Click the button below to become one of them and experience the highest quality service available in our industry.
+Our part starts after you have received the proper direction from your legal professional so we are ready when you are.